Grand Canyon Railway Hotel & RV Park

 The train will be comprised of Mikado 4960 and tender on point, a Coach Car, a Pullman, a Cafe Car, a First Class Car Buickey O'Neal and a Luxury Car Santa Fe.

 Choose from Four Classes of Service

 This is the "Steam Lovers" car.
-It is third behind the engine providing a better photo angle around the bends while providing the sights, sounds and smells of the steam engine.
+It is second behind the engine providing a better photo angle around the bends while providing the sights, sounds and smells of the steam engine.
 Experience train travel circa 1923 in our classic rail cars that have bench style seating and windows that open for your enjoyment.

 This is a Harriman Style car built by the Pullman Palace Car Company in 1923.
 These cars served their entire career on the San Jose to San Francisco commuter run, before being retired to the Oakland California yards in 1984.
 It was acquired then by GCRR